LogoHistorical Figure MBTI

 Plenira: The Name He Gave Her

-Ekaterina Bastidon was born in 1757 into a Portuguese musical family at the Russian imperial court — her father was a court musician, one of the many European professionals Catherine II had drawn to St. Petersburg as part of her project of cultural modernization.
-She grew up in the musical world of the court, with its combination of European sophistication and Russian autocratic pomp.
-In 1778 she married Gavrila Derzhavin, the poet who was well on his way to becoming the dominant literary voice of his generation, though at twenty-one she was fourteen years his junior and neither of them could have known quite how large a figure he would become.
+Ekaterina Bastidon was born in 1757 into a Portuguese musical family at the Russian imperial court — her father was one of the many European musicians Catherine II had drawn to St. Petersburg.
+In 1778 she married Gavrila Derzhavin, fourteen years her senior and well on his way to becoming the dominant literary voice of his generation.

-Derzhavin gave her a name in his poetry: Plenira, derived from the Latin plenior, meaning “fuller” or ”more complete.”
-It was a private poetic name that became, in his published verse, a public emblem of everything he associated with her — warmth, presence, life fully inhabited, the world made more itself by her being in it.
-She was known by contemporaries for her music, her vivacity, her warmth, the quality of animation she brought into rooms.
-Derzhavin was a bureaucrat-poet: he had served in the military, navigated the court, and was slowly becoming a figure of political consequence.
-She was his opposite in temperament — not concerned with positions or legacies, but alive to the immediate, the sensory, the social.
+Derzhavin gave her a name in his poetry: Plenira, from the Latin plenior — “fuller,” “more complete.”
+It became a public emblem of everything he associated with her: warmth, presence, life fully inhabited.
+She was known for her music, her vivacity, the quality of animation she brought into rooms.
+He was a bureaucrat-poet navigating the court and accumulating political consequence.
+She was his opposite — alive to the immediate, the sensory, the social.

-She died in 1794 at thirty-six, after sixteen years of marriage and before Derzhavin had reached the peak of his official career.
-He was devastated.
-He continued to write elegies for Plenira for years after her death, returning to the name he had given her in poem after poem — a private grief made public through the instrument of verse.
-His odes to Plenira are among the most personal things he wrote, the places where the ceremonial rhetoric of the official poet drops away and something more exposed and more real appears.
+She died in 1794 at thirty-six, before Derzhavin had reached the peak of his official career.
+He continued to write elegies for Plenira for years afterward — a private grief made public through verse.
+His odes to Plenira are among the most personal things he wrote, the places where the ceremonial rhetoric drops away and something more exposed appears.

 The Poet's Muse and His Grief

-Her early death at thirty-six was the kind of loss that organizes a life around its absence.
-Derzhavin remarried — to Darya Dyakova, who would prove a capable and steady partner for the remaining twenty-two years of his life.
-But the Plenira poems continued.
-The second marriage was practical and apparently warm; the first was irreplaceable.
-Darya managed Derzhavin's estate at Zvanka and preserved his papers; Ekaterina had given him the material for his most emotionally direct verse.
+Derzhavin remarried after her death — to Darya Dyakova, capable and steady for his remaining twenty-two years.
+The Plenira poems continued anyway.
+Darya managed his estate at Zvanka and preserved his papers; Ekaterina had given him the material for his most emotionally direct verse.
 Both contributions mattered, but they were not the same kind of thing.

 Psychological Verdict